UniCT-WebDevelopment/Interactive-Whiteboard/README.txt

 THE PROJECT:

-This is an Interactive Whiteboard made by the collaboration between Eleonora Giuffrida and Luigi La Spina, students of University of Catania during the "Web development Design and Usability" course.
+This is an Interactive Whiteboard made by the collaboration between Eleonora Giuffrida (aka x-Lele-x) and Luigi La Spina, students of University of Catania during the "Web development Design and Usability" course.
 In order to share the whiteboard, you need to open a Node.js command prompt, select project's directory, then starting the server (write "node server.js" on the command prompt).